Finding the right Massage Therapist can be hard.

 When you show up, are they ready for you?
 Or do you have to wait?

-Do you receive the amount of hands-on time as advertised?
-Or do they sell you an hour but only really provide 50 minutes of therapy?
+Do you receive the full amount of hands-on time as advertised?

-Time is money - and is sometimes even more valuable than the cash itself.
-So if your time is ever not respected, wasted, or it's just a downright hassle, you're probably getting less value for your sessions than you think.
+Time is valuable.
+The most previous non-renewable resource you have.
+So if your time is not respected, wasted, or it's just a downright hassle, you're probably getting less value for your sessions than you think.

 There are many different businesses that provide massage therapist services: